-For additional clarity, we summarize the iterative reconstruction process: The recorded noise blocks corresponding to different 315 projection angles are processed with different increasing sliding window sizes.
-This procedure yields multiple sets of projections, that differ in their resolution and SNR.
+For additional clarity, we summarize the iterative reconstruction process: the recorded noise blocks corresponding to different projection angles are processed with different increasing sliding window sizes.
+This procedure yields multiple sets of projections that differ in their resolution and SNR.
 Then a first 2D SART image reconstruction step is done separately for each set of 1D projections corresponding to a particular angle φ .
-The first reconstruction uses no initial guess (i.e. a zero image matrix) and is reconstructed using the set of projections with the lowest resolution and correspondingly highest SNR.
-The obtained 2D image is used as initial guess for another reconstruction, which is improved by the next set of projections with sliding windows sizes are doubled on each incrementation such that the resolution always increases by a factor of 2.
+The first reconstruction uses no initial guess (i.e., a zero image matrix) and is reconstructed using the set of projections with the lowest resolution and correspondingly highest SNR.
+The obtained 2D image is used as an initial guess for another reconstruction, which is improved by the next set of projections with higher resolution but lower SNR.

+Continuing this series, the obtained 2D images now form a sequence ranging from low-resolution, high-SNR images to the inverse high-resolution, low-SNR case.
+In order to use the lower-resolution images in the higher-resolution reconstructions, the image matrices need to be interpolated to match the required number of data points.
+The sliding window sizes are doubled on each incrementation such that the resolution always increases by a factor of 2.
 This procedure is used analogously in the second reconstruction step to obtain the final 3D image.
-We note that the SART algorithm

-320 higher resolution but lower SNR.
-Continuing this series, the obtained 2D images now form a sequence ranging from low resolution, high SNR images to the inverse high resolution, low SNR case.
-In order to use the lower resolution images in the higher resolution reconstructions, the image matrices need to be interpolated to match the required number of data points.
-The

-325 can also applied to all three dimensions in a single step without intermediate 2D data (Mueller et al. 1999), but this has not been done here due to higher computational demands and the easy availability of well-tested open-source 2D SART variants.
+We note that the SART algorithm can also be applied to all three dimensions in a single step without intermediate 2D data (Mueller et al. 1999), but this has not been done here due to higher computational demands and the easy availability of well-tested open-source 2D SART variants.

-4. Conclusion
+4 Conclusion

 We have improved spin-noise-detected NMR imaging and extended it to three dimensions from the original 2D SNI technique published in 2006 (Müller and Jerschow, 2006).
-The unique properties of spin noise, in particular its average power being constant, while phase memory is lost with the usual time constant T_2^ , and the absence of a defined starting point in time together with spin noise tuning optimization (Nausner 2009) (Pöschko 2014) make it possible to use a quasi-continuous acquisition technique.
+The unique properties of spin noise, in particular its average power being constant, while phase memory is lost with the usual time constant T_2^ , and the absence of a defined starting point in time together with spin noise tuning optimization (Nausner, 2009; Pöschko, 2014) make it possible to use a quasi-continuous acquisition technique.
 Thus, one can obtain raw noise data of arbitrary duration while applying constant magnitude magnetic field gradients in different directions.
 The data can be processed in a unique way using dynamically adapted sliding windows to define fractionally overlapping data blocks, which are Fourier transformed and co-added after power spectrum computation.

-335 Based on these fundamental steps, we have introduced a new kind of SART-based iterative image reconstruction technique, which yields 3D images that are superior in visual quality improving SNR and resolution at the same time without introduction of artefacts.
-In this type of spin noise imaging the well-known trade-off between SNR (or image contrast) and resolution can be adjusted a posteriori during processing of the same original data by iterative image reconstruction, which is not applicable in conventional rf-pulse dependent MRI.
+Based on these fundamental steps, we have introduced a new kind of SART-based iterative image reconstruction technique, which yields 3D images that are superior in visual quality, improving SNR and resolution at the same time without introduction of artifacts.
+In this type of spin noise imaging the well-known trade-off between SNR (or image contrast) and resolution can be adjusted a posteriori during processing of the same original data by iterative image reconstruction, which is not applicable in conventional rf-pulse-dependent MRI.